Luxury Firenze Hotel: IL Salviatino – Florence, Italy

 Exhausted from my overnight flight to Rome from the USA, and then my train ride to Florence, I was bound and determined to make it to my Firenze hotel to find my suite with a king-sized bed soon.
 It was not exactly in the center of Florence, but in a neighborhood on a hill overlooking Florence known as Fiesole.
 Fiesole is a hillside summer retreat neighborhood of wealthy Florentine families.
-I just happened to be staying in the grand dame of the neighborhood – the Il Salviatino!
+I just happened to be staying at the grand dame of the neighborhood – the Il Salviatino!

 This 45-room grand villa from the 15th century is an impressive masterpiece with a spectacular view of the town below.
 Getting to my hotel Firenze – Il Salviatino was not hard, it just took me a while to get here!

 Getting To The Luxury Firenze Hotel: Il Salviatino